 Before you begin: Do you need to change your food registration?

 Technically, yes.
-However, given the current climate it may be best to notify your local EHO who will be able to help with any questions and support you in making any operational transitions.
+The safest thing to do is to notify your local EHO, who will be able to help with any questions and support you in making any operational transitions.

 In order to prevent the growth of harmful bacteria, cold food should be transported and distributed at a temperature of 5°C or below; hot ready-to-eat food at a temperature of 63°C or hotter and frozen food at a temperature of less than or equal to -18°C.

 The containers or vehicles used to transport food must be capable of maintaining - and monitoring - the appropriate temperatures.
 It is important that the temperature of the food is measured using designated calibrated thermometers.
 For the latest information consult the FSAI.

 Food should be cooked thoroughly to kill food poisoning bacteria.
 The core temperature should reach 75°C instantaneously or equivalent, e.g. 70°C for two minutes.
 The core is taken as the centre or thickest part of the food.

 Provide great value with set meals

 Diners appreciate good value and set meals and meal deals are a great means of representing value for money.
 What’s more, they make orders simple for both the customer and the kitchen.